thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-09-29-cyborg-senses-weaving-materials.markdown

 tags      : [time-sense, seismic-sense]
 ---

 I never knew that one day I would be part of a project to develop new human senses — but here I am.
-I’ve spent the last six months working with the [Cyborg Foundation](https://thoughtworksarts.io/blog/introducing-cyborg-foundation/) on their [ThoughtWorks Arts Residency](http://thoughtworksarts.io) project.
+I’ve spent the last six months working with the [Cyborg Foundation](https://thoughtworksarts.io/blog/introducing-cyborg-foundation/) on their [Thoughtworks Arts Residency](http://thoughtworksarts.io) project.

 {% include image file='sam-oryan-prototyping.jpg'
    caption='Engineers Oryan Inbar and Sam Sadtler testing a prototype' %}